 Requisite: At least one other course in the arts and humanities, or consent of the instructor.
 Limited to 24 students.
-Omitted 2016-17.
-Five College Visiting Professor Falk.2015-16: Offered in Spring 2016
+Omitted 2017-18.2017-18: Not offered

 An investigation of ideas into the development of visual imagery focusing on series of works utilizing drawing and printmaking.
 Contemporary and historical references of artists' series of works will be studied in conjunction with students' individual projects, culminating in a final project consisting of a cohesive, visual body of work.
 Experimentation of conceptual and technical boundaries will be encouraged and explored.
 Discussion and critiques will be held regularly in both group and individual formats.
 Visual work will include a wide variety of drawing media, including, but not limited to traditional methods.
 The techniques of intaglio and relief printmaking will be used in combination with and concurrent to the drawn images.

-Requisite: Introductory level Drawing or Printmaking 1 or permission of the instructor.
+Requisite: Introductory level Drawing or Printmaking I or permission of the instructor.
 Limited to 10 students.
-Omitted 2016-17.
+Fall semester.
 Senior Resident Artist Garand.

 A studio course that will emphasize compositional development by working from memory, imagination, other works of art and life.
 The use of a wide variety of media will be encouraged including, but not limited to, drawing, painting, printmaking and collage.
 Students will be required to create an independent body of work that explores an individual direction in pictorial construction.
 In addition to this independent project, course work will consist of slide lectures, individual and group critiques, in-class studio experiments and field trips.